UCL Medical School: Teaching

 Teaching takes place in: Great Ormond Street Hospital, The National Hospital for Neurology and Neurosurgery (Queen's Square), Moorfields Eye Hospital, The Heart Hospital, The Royal National Orthopaedic Hospital and the Royal National Throat, Nose and Ear Hospital.

-The school is not only widely regarded as one of the best medical schools in the country (frequently ranked between number 1–5 in the country), but also one of the best in the world; being ranked consistently in the top 10.
+The medical school is frequently ranked among top 5 in the UK and top 10 in the world.

 Course

-The course in medicine at UCL leads to the award of the MB BS and BSc (Hons) degrees and is a six-year integrated programme: Years 1 and 2 Fundamentals of Clinical Science; Year 3 Integrated BSc degree; Year 4 Integrated Clinical Care; Year 5 The Life Cycle and Specialist Practice and Year 6 Preparation for Practice.
+The medical course at UCL is a six-year integrated programme which leads to the awarding of MBBS and BSc (Hons) degrees.
+Years 1 and 2 Fundamentals of Clinical Science; Year 3 Integrated BSc degree; Year 4 Integrated Clinical Care; Year 5 The Life Cycle and Specialist Practice and Year 6 Preparation for Practice.

 Admission

 Admission to the medical school, in common with all 44 medical schools in the UK, is extremely competitive.
 The medical school receives approximately 2,500 applications yearly (over 2700 for 2018 entry) of which up to 700 applicants are selected for interview.
 Approximately 450 offers are given for 322 places.
 Prospective students must apply through the Universities and Colleges Admissions Service (UCAS).

 As of 2021 entry, conditional offers for entry include grades A*AA at A-level, to include at least Chemistry and Biology, and an additional subject at A-level.
 The International Baccalaureate (Full Diploma), although less common, is also an acceptable entry qualification.
 The course is also open to graduates with a minimum of a 2:1 required.
 Additionally, applicants must sit an entrance exam, the BioMedical Admissions Test (BMAT) which is used alongside the rest of the UCAS application to determine selection for interview.
 The interview process involves a 20-30 minute panel interview conducted by a panel of UCL academic staff, members of the healthcare team or medical students.